 House Bill No. 867, introduced by Representative Henry, aims to amend and reenact various provisions related to the practice of audiology and speech-language pathology in Louisiana.
-The bill includes new definitions for terms such as "over-the-counter hearing aid," "personal sound amplification product," and "prescription hearing aid."
-It expands the scope of practice for licensed audiologists to include conducting speech and language screenings, managing cerumen, and performing basic health screenings with appropriate referrals.
-Additionally, it establishes that licensed audiologists who fit and sell hearing aids must adhere to rules set by the Louisiana Board of Examiners for Speech-Language Pathology and Audiology regarding trial periods for hearing aids.
+The bill modifies definitions, qualifications for licensure, and disciplinary actions for licensees.
+Notably, it introduces new definitions for "over-the-counter hearing aid," "personal sound amplification product," and "prescription hearing aid."
+The bill also expands the scope of practice for audiologists to include conducting speech and language screenings, managing cerumen, and performing basic health screenings with appropriate referrals.
+Additionally, it allows the Louisiana Board of Examiners for Speech-Language Pathology and Audiology to waive certain clinical practicum requirements for applicants holding specific certifications.

 Statutes affected: